Rate this page:

 object has the following structure:

-1 2interface Payload { // The cloudId for your site cloudId: string; extension: { // The module type included in the manifest.yml file. // In this case, it is the "jira:issueGlance" module. type: string; issue: { id: string, type: string, key: string, typeId: string }, project: { id: string, type: string, key: string } }; }
+1 2interface Payload { // The cloudId for your site cloudId: string; extension: { // The module type included in the manifest.yml file. type: "jira:issueGlance"; issue: { id: string, type: string, key: string, typeId: string }, project: { id: string, type: string, key: string } }; }

 The handler function should return (or resolve with) a plain JavaScript object with status